 Our expansion efforts include developing new educational programs for our university partners.
 If our university partner institutions are unable to obtain the necessary approvals for such new programs or operations, or if our university partner institutions are unable to obtain such approvals in a timely manner, our ability to consummate the planned actions and the ability of our university partner institutions to provide Title IV funds to any affected students would be impaired, which could have a material adverse effect on our expansion plans.
-For example, GCU, because it is currently certified to participate in the Title IV programs through September 30, 2022 on a provisional basis, is required to obtain ED approval for new programs, which requirement could impede GCU's ability to introduce new programs and slow its growth.
+For example, GCU, because it is currently certified to participate in the Title IV programs on a month-to-month basis, is required to obtain ED approval for new programs, which requirement could impede GCU's ability to introduce new programs and slow its growth.